 13. “There shall be no whore (qede-shah – female prostitute) of the daughters of Israel, nor a sodomite (qa-desh – male prostitute) of the sons of Israel, Thou shalt not bring the hire of a whore, or the price of a dog, into the house of the LORD thy God for any vow: for even both these are abomination unto the LORD thy God.”
 (Deuteronomy 23:17-18 KJV).
 A Qa-desh “male prostitute” comes from the Hebrew word qa-dash, which means: “to set apart, make holy.”
 The word qa-dosh, which means “holy, set apart,” is also from qa-dash.
-Qa-desh “male prostitute” is generic in meaning and would refer to either a heterosexual or gay male prostitute.
+Qa-desh “male prostitute” is generic in meaning and could refer to either a heterosexual or gay male prostitute.

 The Aramaic translation translated the Hebrew noun “male prostitute” also generically but as a verb.
 The Aramaic text says: “…and neither shall there be a man who prostitutes of the sons of Israel.”
 Dr. Lamsa however retained and polished up the KJV translation at these verses in his translation when the Aramaic says something different.
 The Aramaic text tells us that the sons of Israel are not to commit prostitution.